Rosie, age 9, loves reading in creative, outdoor places!

 But here's the catch:

 The curriculum isn't the ending point.
-It's a jumping off point.
+For gifted learners, curriculum is merely a jumping off point.

 Tip #2: Use a Literature-based Curriculum as Your Foundation